Nyholm/sunflower/README.md

 ## History

 The Sunflower project was open sourced in 2021.
-The first version of the project was created in 2015.
+The very first version of the project was created back in 2015.
 A few private applications was created around the concept of using Symfony's Dependency Injection component but not use the FrameworkBundle or HttpKernel.

-The first public version of the project was [SuperSlim](https://github.com/Nyholm/SuperSlim).
+The first *public* version of the project was [SuperSlim](https://github.com/Nyholm/SuperSlim).
-That project was a opinionated framework.
-With some more private iterations and many more apps created, we finally removed all unnecessary things and ended up with just the one Kernel.
+That version was a opinionated framework to show what the FrameworkBundle actually did for you behind the scenes.
+With some more private iterations and many more applications created, we finally removed all unnecessary things and ended up with just the one Kernel.